 - Handouts about MLA and APA documentation and more

-- Handouts to help students at each stage of the process (developing a thesis, outlining, etc.)
+- Handouts for each stage of the process (developing a thesis, outlining, etc.)

 - Handout on resumes and cover letters

-As part of Owens Community College’s membership in the Ohio eTutoring Collaborative, we are also able to provide free online tutoring services to students in traditional land-based courses or online courses outside of the normal operating hours of our land-based centers.
-They can access these services by clicking on the “Student Resources” tab in their Blackboard courses.
+eTutoring is available.
+As part of Owens Community College’s membership in the Ohio eTutoring Collaborative, we are also able to provide free online tutoring services to students outside of the normal operating hours of our Writing Centers.
+Students can access these services by clicking on the “Student Resources” tab in their Blackboard courses.

-Many types of writing help are available to students through this service.
-For example, students can upload their papers for review, after which they will receive comprehensive written feedback from a qualified eTutor belonging to the Ohio eTutoring Collaborative.
+Many types of writing help are available to students through the eTutoring service.
+For example, students can upload their papers for review, after which they will receive comprehensive written feedback from a qualified tutor belonging to the Ohio eTutoring Collaborative.
 Students are also able to post questions that do not require immediate feedback.
 Additionally, students gain access to electronic academic resources through the eTutoring website.

 Orientations providing a brief (10 to 15-minute) introduction to our services can be requested for your class.
-We will give students bookmarks and explain how we can help them to strengthen their writing.
+The Writing Center is currently operating online only, so a tutor can meet your class on Blackboard Collaborate to explain how we can help students strengthen their writing.

 Encourage students to use the Writing Center by recommending our services in your syllabi.

-Feel free to copy and paste one or more of the following paragraphs (depending on your course location):
+Feel free to copy and paste the following paragraph:

 The Writing Center

-The Findlay Writing Center, located in EC 149, offers individualized, out-of-class assistance to students at any stage of the writing process.
+The Writing Center, operating online for Spring 2021, offers individualized, out-of-class assistance to students at any stage of the writing process.
 The center also offers tutoring in study skills.
-Tutors are available by appointment.
-Call (567) 429-3628 or email email@example.com with questions.
+Visit https://www.owens.edu/writing/ to schedule an appointment.